ray-project/ray/doc/source/data/key-concepts.rst

 Deferred Read Task Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a Dataset is created using ``ray.data.read_*``, only the first read task will be executed initially.
-This avoids blocking Dataset creation on the reading of all data files, enabling inspection functions like ``ds.schema()`` and ``ds.show()`` to be used right away.
-Executing further transformations on the Dataset will trigger execution of all read tasks.
+When a Dataset is created using ``ray.data.read_*``, only the first read task will be
+executed initially.
+This avoids blocking Dataset creation on the reading of all data
+files, enabling inspection functions like :meth:`ds.schema() <ray.data.Dataset.schema>``
+and :meth:`ds.show() <ray.data.Dataset.show>` to be used right away.
+Executing further
+transformations on the Dataset will trigger execution of all read tasks.

 Dataset Transforms
 ==================

-Datasets use either Ray tasks or Ray actors to transform datasets (i.e., for ``.map``, ``.flat_map``, or ``.map_batches``).
+Datasets use either Ray tasks or Ray actors to transform datasets (i.e., for
+:meth:`ds.map_batches() <ray.data.Dataset.map_batches>`,
+:meth:`ds.map() <ray.data.Dataset.map>`, or
+:meth:`ds.flat_map() <ray.data.Dataset.flat_map>`).
 By default, tasks are used (``compute="tasks"``).
 Actors can be specified with ``compute="actors"``, in which case an autoscaling pool of Ray actors will be used to apply transformations.
 Using actors allows for expensive state initialization (e.g., for GPU-based tasks) to be re-used.
 Whichever compute strategy is used, each map task generally takes in one block and produces one or more output blocks.
 The output block splitting rule is the same as for file reads (blocks are split after hitting the target max block size of 2GiB):

 .. image:: images/dataset-map.svg
    :width: 650px